phenotypic/homebridge-web-garage/README.md

 ## Description

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a web-based garage opener to Apple's [HomeKit](http://www.apple.com/ios/home/).
 Using HTTP requests, you can open/close the garage and update the plugin with the garage's real-time position.
-The plugin achieves this by setting up a listen server and allows you to send messages to it which will update the door position within HomeKit.
+The plugin achieves this by setting up a listen server and allows you to send messages to it which will update the door's position within HomeKit.

 ## Installation